ZhongRuoyu/ntu-matric-number/README.md

 [Reverse engineering](https://github.com/ZhongRuoyu/ntu-matric-number/blob/master/calculation/ntu_matric.c)[^3] has shown that the matric numbers are indeed using the modulo 11 algorithm.

-Due to the limitations of sample data, only matric numbers starting with '`U`' or '`B`' are studied.
+Due to the limitations of the sample data, only matric numbers starting with '`U`' or '`B`' are studied.

 * For matric numbers starting with '`U`', obtained before (and including) 2016[^4]:
   |`w0`|`w1`|`w2`|`w3`|`w4`|`w5`|`w6`|`a`|